redhat-developer/odo/USAGE_DATA.md

 Usage Data
 ---

+You can help improve `odo` by allowing it to collect usage data.
+Read more about our privacy statement in this article on [developers.redhat.com](https://developers.redhat.com/article/tool-data-collection).

 If the user has consented to `odo` collecting usage data, the following data will be collected when a command is executed -

 * Command Name